Configuring and using rules for an MTA analysis

 Issues are not created for rules that contain only tag actions.

-A message action is employed to generate an issue with the specified message when a rule matches, for example:
+A message action is used to generate an issue with the specified message when a rule condition matches the source code, for example:

 - ruleID: lang-ref-004